Pilot George Bowyer

 A figure without which Dockland would be incomplete.
 Mr George W Bowyer, one of Southampton's Senior Trinity House pilots, is universally loved for his sunny and amiable disposition and admired for his skill."

 A year after retiring in 1929, George Bowyer wrote and published a book entitled "Lively Ahoy - Reminiscences of 58 years in the Trinity House Pilotage Service (1930).
-The book has become a rare and expensive item but disappointingly, his memoirs omitted the most significant events of his life, with no mention of either Olympic or Titanic incidents.
+The book has become a rare and expensive item but disappointingly, his memoirs, although mentioning the St. Paul and Olmypic collisions in passing, omitted the Titanic near collision with the SS New York.
 Titanic had become a taboo subject in the offices of its owner, the White Star Line, and was spoken of discreetly, if at all, on Southampton’s streets, few of which escaped association with the most infamous disaster in maritime history.
 It seems that Bowyer bowed to this pressure and did not include it.

 George retired to Barton-on-Sea, a coastline area almost directly opposite the Isle of Wight.
 George knew every inch of this coastline and his father and mother are both buried at Southampton's Old Cemetery on The Common.